 Preparing a manuscript for publication is a difficult job that is greatly benefitted by a smart peer group of readers who can give advice and feedback, brainstorm ideas, and help the writer see trouble spots and gaps in the plot, characters, and any other areas of the work.
 Our independent study advanced manuscript workshop provides a secure forum for smart, engaged writers to work on their own projects and hone their editorial acumen by helping their peers, receive specific mentoring and support, and the opportunity to revise and prepare a full manuscript for publication.

-- Each week the participants meet for a live approx. 30-minute check-in with the group’s mentor over video conversation.
-During that time, participants may submit work to receive spot consultation on pages, ask questions and get support.
-Additional time may be booked with the mentor or another editor for additional manuscript review and editing at 20% off the posted rate during the workshop and for six months following the workshop.
+*Additional time may be booked with the mentor or another editor for additional manuscript review and editing at 20% off the posted rate during the workshop and for six months following the workshop.*

-Live video meetings with mentor date/time TBD
+Live video meetings with mentor date/time TBA

-Writers who have a short story or essay collection, nonfiction or “service” book for business, or a novel or memoir manuscript that is either fully or partially written and ready for further development in the shape of other writers’ deep feedback.
+This class is designed for writers who have a short story or essay collection, nonfiction or “service” book for business, or a novel or memoir manuscript that is either fully or partially written and ready for further development in the shape of other writers’ deep feedback.
 Writers should be familiar with giving developmental feedback on the various areas of book drafts: plot/structure, character, voice, prose, etc. and desire to be invested in being part of a small collaborative group in order to help one another tighten and refine manuscripts as you prepare them for publication.

 Participants must commit to the full scope of the workshop in order to ensure consistency for all participants.